How to make Homemade Trinidad Currant Rolls

 Rest dough for a minimum of 15 minutes.

-Spread puff pastry margarine evenly and tightly on parchment paper to 7" x 9", leaving about 2" between the edge of margarine and paper.
+Spread the puff pastry margarine evenly and tightly on parchment paper to 7" x 9", leaving about 2" between the edge of margarine and paper.

 Puff pastry margarine about to be spread on parchment paper